 Progressing through the Majors

-In order to continue to move through the childhood and early childhood education program, students must maintain a minimum 2.8 grade point average.
-Failure to maintain the minimum 2.8 grade point average after entering any of the childhood or early childhood programs will result in being placed in a probationary status within the major.
+In order to continue to move through the majors, students must maintain a minimum 2.8 grade point average.
+Failure to maintain the minimum 2.8 grade point average after entering any of the Childhood/Early Childhood department programs will result in being placed in a probationary status within the major.
 A student who falls below the 2.8 minimum grade point average for a second consecutive semester will be subject to dismissal from the program.
 Applications to re-enter the major will be reviewed along with all other potential internal change of major applicants at the conclusion of each semester.